tweag/bsides-tampa-workshop/part2/README.md

 # Part 2: Repository Scanning

-For this part of the workshop we've provide two vulberable applications to work with.
+For this part of the workshop we've provide two vulnerable applications to work with.

 One is Java based, and the second is JavaScript.
 These can be found under: